nubart/blog-en/_posts/2018-07-11-nubart-accessible-audioguides.md

 ### Audio descriptions of videos played on-site

-Audio Description, also called descriptive video or video description, is an additional audio track that describes and gives context for essential visual information for blind and low vision viewers.
+Audio description, also called descriptive video or video description, is an optional soundtrack that describes and gives context to visual information.
+Audiodescriptions allow visually impaired visitors to understand the content of your museum's explanatory videos, just as captioning is essential for hearing-impaired visitors to understand their *auditory* information.
+Thus, to achieve full accessibility, your museum's videos should both include subtitles and offer audio descriptions.
- If closed captioning is essential to understanding the auditory information in a video for *hearing impaired*, audio description is essential to understanding the visual information for *visually impaired*.

-Thanks to [Nubart Sync]({{ site.baseurl }}{% post_url https://www.nubart.eu/audio-video-synchronisation.html %}){:target="_blank"}, our proprietary technology that allows the pairing of a video with a perfectly synchronized soundtrack in any language, Nubart's audio guides can include synced audio descriptions of videos played on-site.
+Thanks to [Nubart Sync]({{ site.baseurl }}{% post_url https://www.nubart.eu/audio-video-synchronisation.html %}){:target="_blank"}, our proprietary technology that allows the pairing of a video with a perfectly synchronized soundtrack in any language, Nubart's audio guides can include synced audio descriptions of videos played on your venue.

 # Accessibility for the deaf and hard of hearing